rcdm-uga/DLG_API_Parser/README.md

   1. pandas v 0.25.1+
   2. requests 2.22.0+

-The reset come preinstalled with python.
+The rest come preinstalled with python.

 ### How to Run